KyberNetwork/developer-portal/docs/integrations-restfulapiguide.md

 3. Calculate the rate difference and display it **prominently** in the user interface.

 ### Method 3: Pulling rates from other exchanges
-One could make use of other on-chain price feeds to see if the rate obtained from Kyber is within acceptable bounds.
+One could make use of feeds provided from other exchanges to see if the rate obtained from Kyber is within acceptable bounds.

 ## Fee Sharing Program